Aviation Students Earn First Place Honors at Competition

 November 22, 2016

-WATERTOWN, SD – Two students from Lake Area Technical Institute’s Aviation Maintenance Technology (AVM) program earned first place awards at the recent 2016 Midwest Aviation Invitational held in Ottumwa, Iowa, hosted by Indian Hills Community College at its campus adjacent to the Ottumwa Regional Airport.
+WATERTOWN, SD – Two students from Lake Area Technical College’s Aviation Maintenance Technology (AVM) program earned first place awards at the recent 2016 Midwest Aviation Invitational held in Ottumwa, Iowa, hosted by Indian Hills Community College at its campus adjacent to the Ottumwa Regional Airport.

 Kyle Riegel, a second-year student from Fairmont, MN, won first place in the Electrical Troubleshooting competition, and Broderick Everson, a second-year student from Pipestone, MN, earned first place in the Control Cable Rigging competition.
-Steve Pofahl, a second-year student from Brookings, SD, and Mark Moore, a second-year student from Sisseton, SD, offered strong competition in the Sheet Metal and Magneto Timing competitions, respectively, on the Lake Area Tech team.
+Steve Pofahl, a second-year student from Brookings, SD, and Mark Moore, a second-year student from Sisseton, SD, offered strong competition in the Sheet Metal and Magneto Timing competitions, respectively, on the Lake Area Technical College team.

 Competition events at the annual event included Aircraft Weight and Balance, Safety Wiring, Electrical Troubleshooting, Magneto Timing, Fluid Lines and Fittings, Flight Control Rigging, Sheet Metal Repair, and Turbine Engine Component Exchange.